14251918/ASR/README.md

-To start script:

-  * OS - windows
+This program was created on the notebook with:

+  * Windows 10
   * Microsoft PowerPoint
-  * .pptx file
+  * .pptx file, path to file in config.py (file_path: str = r"presentation.pptx")
-  * replace API key
+  * API key in .env file
+  * Internet
+  * PyCharm Community Edition 2024.2.4